chokes-Web-Repositories/Wubby-WikiJS/Logic.md

 > This output can be used with the Local Output block!
 {.is-success}

-Runs a command like a normal player. **Be careful with this block as players can run any Builder+ commands. (so dont be dumb on about who you will perm.)**
+> Be careful with this block as players can run any Builder+ commands. (so dont be dumb on about who you will perm.)
+{.is-warning}

+Runs a command like a normal player.
 <span style="color: #72aacc;">Input: any</span>
 - Command: The command to run. **(Only Builder+ Commands can be run for obvious security reasons.)**